Klaus Hurrelmann: Academic career

 Hurrelmann started his academic career as a research assistant.
 In 1975, he became professor of education and socialization at the University of Essen.
 In 1980, he was appointed professor of socialization research at Bielefeld University.
 Hurrelmann was the first dean of the newly founded Faculty of Educational Science.
 In 1986, he founded the Collaborative Research Centre “Sonderforschungsbereich Prevention and Intervention in Childhood and Adolescence.”
 Funded by the German Research Foundation (DFG), this centre was made up of as many as 15 interdisciplinary research teams.

 In 1993, Hurrelmann switched to the newly founded Faculty of Health Sciences at Bielefeld.
 He was elected the Founding Dean and was responsible for building up the first School of Public Health in Germany.
 He took over research in the field of prevention and health promotion.
 Commissioned by the World Health Organization (WHO), he founded the Collaboration Centre for Child and Adolescent Health Promotion.
 Until 2012, this Centre coordinated the representative health survey of 11- to 15-year-olds in Germany carried out throughout Europe as part of the Health Behaviour in School-aged Children (HBSC) study.
-Each assessment wave includes more than 6,000 randomly selected school children from all parts of Germany.
+Each assessment wave included more than 6,000 randomly selected school children from all parts of Germany.
 From 1996 to 2004, he was also Director of the Institut für Bevölkerungsforschung und Sozialpolitik (Institute for Demographic Research and Social Policy).

-In March 2009, Hurrelmann became professor of public health and education at the Hertie School of Governance in Berlin.
+In March 2009, Hurrelmann became professor of public health and education at the Hertie School – University of Governance in Berlin.
 His main research interest is to develop a comprehensive theory of socialisation, on the theoretical level, and to develop comprehensive intervention strategies for preventing social disadvantage and health impairments in childhood and adolescence, on the empirical research level.

+Since 2025, he has been the deputy chair of the Scientific Advisory Board of the education initiative Digital School Story (DSS).